ExchangeUnion/docs/XU-TechnicalPaper.md

 Nevertheless, with a burn-per-trade we will burn the 30% excess supply (Last ‘reserve’ part of the token allocation in the white paper), slowly reducing the total supply to roughly 2 billion.
 A ‘transparency’ section on [the website](https://www.exchangeunion.com/) informs about every new XUC release and purpose.
 Smart contracts handle the burning.

 The goal is to transform XU into a platform, where new products plug into XU to swap digital assets.
-Exchange Union will be developing a set of new products on top of XU with entirely new business models.
+Exchange Union will be developing a set of new products on XU with entirely new business models.

 ## 4. How is XU different from ...